boonebgorges/unconfirmed/readme.txt

 = 1.1 =
 * Adds bulk resend/activate options
+* Adds a Resent Count column, to keep track of how many times an activation email has been resent to a given user
 * Refines the success/failure messages to contain better information

 = 1.0.3 =